LuxLeaks trial re-opens debate on whistleblowers' protection

 The third Luxleaks trial, which starts in Luxembourg on Thursday (23 November), has prompted fresh calls for better protection of whistleblowers.

-Antoine Deltour, Raphael Halet, and Edouard Perrin will be heard by the High Court of Luxembourg, after two sentences by Luxembourg courts in 2016 and an appeal in 2017.
+Antoine Deltour, Raphael Halet, and Edouard Perrin will have their fresh appeal heard by the High Court of Luxembourg, after two previous 'guilty' sentences by Luxembourg courts in 2016 and then an appeal in 2017.

 Thank you for reading EUobserver!